 A project funded by the NASA Space Science Student Ambassador program, Stars: Sound and Science consisted of a musical composition, interactive installation (shown here housed at the Gheens Science Hall and Rauch Planetarium), and a scientific lecture geared toward the general public.
 The central, unifying concept of these elements is that of asteroseismology, the study of pulsating stars.
 Astronomers are able to observe complex periodic variations in the light from a star and use these measurements to determine physical properties such as age, mass, and size of the star.
 These cycles may take anywhere from hours to days to complete, and the installation and composition uses actual data from observed stars scaled to the range of human hearing (20 – 20,000 Hz).
 Serving as an installation interface is an adapted Hertzsprung-Russell diagram which characterizes stars by their temperature and luminosity but contains marked regions where stars pulsate so that users may choose and “hear” different classes of these fascinating instruments in space.

-This is all the NOISE we make
+This is all the NOISE we make sound installation

 Adriana Guzman, Joey Crane, composition and programming